 Have you got an upcoming road trip across the United States?
 Or maybe you’re planning on go-karting in the streets of Tokyo.
 Regardless of where you’re going, if you’re going to drive in another country, you may need an international driver’s licence.

-Otherwise known as an international driving permit (IDP), this licence is sanctioned by the United Nations.
-This handy card will allow you to legally rent vehicles and drive overseas without having to take extra tests on your holiday.
-It’s also a recognised form of identification in 174 countries.
+Otherwise known as an international driver’s permit (IDP), this licence is sanctioned by the United Nations.
+This handy card will allow you to legally rent vehicles and drive overseas without taking extra tests on your holiday.
+It’s also a recognised form of photo ID in 174 countries.

-You can use an international driving licence in more than 150 countries and it’s usually printed in nine different languages for local authorities.
+You can use an international driving licence in more than 150 countries, and it’s usually printed in nine different languages for local authorities (English, Spanish, Japanese, German, Greek, Arabic, French, Russian and Chinese).
 Many insurance companies won’t cover you for any vehicle-related claims if you drive without the proper licence, so make sure you do your research.

 Where do I get an international driver’s licence?

-You can get your international driver’s licence or international driving permit online from the Australian Automobile Association website, or in person at your local state or territory’s motoring club:
+You can get your international driver’s licence or international driving permit online from the Australian Automobile Association (AAA) website as authorised by the Australian Government, or in person at your local state or territory’s motoring club:

 You’ll need to have the following items with you whether you apply in person or online: